haithamaouati/BW11/README.md

 ## Method 1

 1. Burn Windows 11 iso file on USB drive using [Rufus](https://rufus.ie/en/).
-2. Copy bypass file "BypassWin11.reg” to USB drive.
+2. Copy bypass file _BypassWin11.reg_ to USB drive.
-3. Open the command prompt by pressing `Shift + F10` when this message "This PC can't run Windows 11" appears.
+3. Open the command prompt by pressing `Shift + F10` when this message _"This PC can't run Windows 11"_ appears.
-4. Open the Windows Notepad by typing "notepad" in cmd.
+4. Open the Windows Notepad by typing _notepad_ in cmd.
-5. Click on the “Open” option from the “File” menu.
+5. Click on the _Open_ option from the _File_ menu.
 6. Go to the USB drive using the files explorer of the notepad.
-7. Select "All Files" as the file type to show all files in USB drive.
+7. Select _All Files_ as the file type to show all files in USB drive.
-8. Right-click on the "BypassWin11.reg" file and click on the "Merge" option, then click "Yes" and then "OK".
+8. Right-click on the _BypassWin11.reg_ file and click on the _Merge_ option, then click _Yes_ and then _OK_.
 9. Go back to previous back and then go to the next page to proceed.<br>
 > :heavy_check_mark: The "Unsupported" screen should no longer appear and you can continue the installation.

 ## Method 2

 1. Burn Windows 11 iso file on USB drive using [Rufus](https://rufus.ie/en/).
-2. Copy bypass file "BypassWin11.bat” to USB drive.
+2. Copy bypass file _BypassWin11.bat_ to USB drive.
-3. Open the command prompt by pressing `Shift + F10` when this message "This PC can't run Windows 11" appears.
+3. Open the command prompt by pressing `Shift + F10` when this message _"This PC can't run Windows 11"_ appears.
-4. Open the Windows Notepad by typing "notepad" in cmd.
+4. Open the Windows Notepad by typing _notepad_ in cmd.
-5. Click on the “Open” option from the “File” menu.
+5. Click on the _Open_ option from the _File_ menu.
 6. Go to the USB drive using the files explorer of the notepad.
-7. Select "All Files" as the file type to show all files in USB drive.
+7. Select _All Files_ as the file type to show all files in USB drive.
-8. Right-click on the "BypassWin11.bat" file and click on the "Open" or "Rus as administrator" option, then press "Enter".
+8. Right-click on the _BypassWin11.bat_ file and click on the _Open_ or _Rus as administrator_ option, then press `Enter`.
 9. Go back to previous back and then go to the next page to proceed.<br>
 > :heavy_check_mark: The "Unsupported" screen should no longer appear and you can continue the installation.